PrenerLab/BarriersCrime/researchLog.md

 ### 17 Nov 2016 - TAYLOR
 Updated the code so that it's cleaner and enhances automation.
 I may make further changes to the code going forward, for organizational purposes.
 Regardless, necessary files for ArcGIS work are in place going forward.

+### 1 Feb 2017 - TAYLOR
+Streamlined process for handling missing police data.
+After geocoding the matched ileads and cad addresses, I appended the matched ones to the good data (saved under "betterData.csv".
+The rest of the data requires manual attention and is located under "Working Data -> Manual Attention".